AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 ## Files on disk, EFS or even S3
 The bang for buck option is good ol' files.
 If you don't want to run Redis or a relational database, you could define a fixed size C-style structure and append the bytes to a file, calculating the offset within the file based on the consistent size of a structure.
 You can then `seek` to the relevant record and read that number of bytes, or seek to the end and read backwards with a negative size.

-In Python, the `struct` module is one way to achieve this - likewise in go, the `binary` module and ordinary go structs work as you would expect.
-The generated files are of course language agnostic.
-This provides interesting options for a _backfill_ of indexes as an indepedent batch process, for instance with EMR or Apache Beam.

 With this pattern, the grouping key `PK2` is used to name the file.
 As with the prior approaches, a Lambda function that consumes a DynamoDB (or Kinesis) stream would write to these files.

 Assuming a 24-character value for `PK`, and `SK` converted to an integer unix time, the code to read `index` would be something along these lines.